temporary-tantrum/url-shortener-tech-test/README.md

 git clone https://github.com/pocketzworld/url-shortener-tech-test.git
 ```

-This repository contains the URL Shortener web service written in Python 3.11
+This repository contains the URL Shortener/Longener web service written in Python 3.11
 using the [FastAPI](https://fastapi.tiangolo.com/) framework.

 The API endpoints can be found in `server.py`.